Legal MDMA Therapy Could Be Just a Few Years Away

 A spokesperson for the FDA explained that while the agency cannot discuss specific drug trials, Schedule I substances can be the subject of clinical research under an Investigational New Drug Application and are held to the same standards as other drugs considered for FDA approval.

 Of course, there's still a long way to go before this treatment is accessible to the general public.
 In the event the FDA does grant prescription approval, MDMA-assisted therapy would still be illegal as long as the chemical remains on Schedule I. However, any interested person or group could petition the DEA to reschedule it, at which point the agency might be compelled to conduct an investigation soliciting information from the FDA and other federal agencies.
 These medical and scientific evaluations are considered binding.
-FDA approval could therefore force the DEA to move MDMA down to at least Schedule II, which recognises accepted medical use for a substance and permits doctors to prescribe it to patients.
+FDA approval could therefore force the DEA to move MDMA down to at least Schedule II, which recognizes accepted medical use for a substance and permits doctors to prescribe it to patients.

 From there, individual states would have to loosen their own restrictions on MDMA.
 Not to mention that insurance issues would have to be worked out, and professional guidelines clarified.
 (A spokesperson for the American Psychiatric Association said the group does not have a position on using MDMA to treat PTSD.)